Foundation Leadership

 Jeff Votaw

-Mr. Jeff Votaw serves as the Interim President and Chief Operating Officer (COO) of the Defense Intelligence Memorial Foundation.
+Mr. Jeffrey S. Votaw II is the Chief Operating Officer (COO) of the Defense Intelligence Memorial Foundation.
 He is responsible for DIMF operations to include staffing, regulatory compliance, and program execution.
-Jeff is a Marine veteran with over nineteen years of experience in intelligence, special operations, cyber, and technical collection operations.
+Jeff is a Marine veteran with over 20 years of experience in intelligence, special operations, cyber, and technical collection operations.
 He currently serves as a civilian in the Department of Defense, leading operational efforts to detect, deter, and defend against foreign adversaries’ encroachments and attacks on the United States.
 Jeff has over a dozen combat deployments with special operations elements in the Middle East, and East, South, and Southeast Asia.
 His professional achievements include co-authoring a Tactical Signals Intelligence Handbook (2013), awarded the NSA Director’s Award in 2023, the NSA Brigadier General Ardisana Collector of the Year Award (2017), and the National Intelligence Meritorious Unit Citation (2017).
 He holds a Bachelor’s degree from the National Intelligence University with honors (Phi Kappa Phi Honor Society) and a Graduate degree in Security Studies from the Walsh School of Foreign Service at Georgetown University, where he was awarded the 2023 Cura Personalis award.

 Daniel Gray